 - The Test: Zoom out until your design is the size of a postage stamp.
 Can you still read the title?

 - The Fix: Use high-contrast color pairings.
 Yellow on Black, White on Red, or Cyan on Navy.
-Avoid low-contrast pastels.
+Avoid low-contrast pastels unless you use a heavy drop shadow.

 2. The 2.5-Second Rule (Limit Your Text)